apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 }
 ```

 > NOTE: The config file is optional.
-Defaults for each option is displayed above.
+Defaults for each option are displayed above.

-If you would like to name the config file something different, or put it in a different directory, you can tell the CLI where to find it using the `--config` option.
+If you would like to define the config file in a directory other than the root, you can tell the CLI the location of the config file using the `--config` option.

 ```
 npx generate-persisted-query-manifest --config path/to/persisted-query-manifest.config.json